Taste is a complex sense that can be affected by many factors, including poor dental hygiene, dry mouth, or pregnancy.

 Home remedies that may help reduce a bitter taste in the mouth include:

-- regular dental care, such as brushing, flossing, and using an antibacterial mouthwash
+- regular dental care, such as brushing, flossing, and using an antibacterial mouthwash.
+A range off dental care products is available for purchase online, including toothbrushes, floss, and mouthwash.

-- chewing sugar-free gum to keep saliva moving in the mouth
+- chewing sugar-free gum to keep saliva moving in the mouth.
+A range of sugar-free gum is available for purchase online.

 - drinking plenty of fluids throughout the day